scotchkorean27/CS3113/FProj/README.md

 #I made a game!

 #Creative Title (I'm standing by that name)
-is a split screen side by side bullet hell shooter.__
+is a split screen side by side bullet hell shooter.</br>
 The goal is to send bullets over to your opponent's side of the screen and overwhelm them until they run out of lives.__
 Note: to play this game, you need a controller.__
 I used a PS3 controller with the MotionInJoy drivers.__